aneilbaboo/accesscontrol-plus/README.md

 ```

 #### withConstraint
+Note: constraints are deprecated and may be removed from a future version of the API.

 Add a function which returns a constraint useful to the developer for passing to a function that accesses a resource:
 ```js
 rbacPlus.grant('user').scope('article:create')